Celebrating Oregon's Diverse Culture

 “When the artwork was finalized, we looked at it and realized it deserved much larger platforms than a license plate,” says Kikel.
 “It makes a beautiful license plate but we saw this as an opportunity to use this artwork as an introduction to Oregon.
 And where should a piece of art that introduces people to Oregon be?
 Airports!”

 “That’s really why GreenCars decided to sponsor this project with the Cultural Trust – to broadcast the message of sustainability and culture to people who are staying here or have recently moved here to get that art and that message out to the public,” says Jennings.

-Where to Find the New Design
+Where Can I Find the New Oregon License Plate Design?

 The new plate is available on the Oregon DMV website, at DMV field offices, and at Lithia Motors' 32 franchise dealerships throughout the state.
 There’s a $50.00 surcharge for the plate and a subsequent renewal surcharge every two years.
 It takes roughly three months to receive your plates after ordering.

 The "Celebrate Oregon!" artwork is installed as full-scale murals at the Eugene, Medford, Portland, and Redmond airports through a sponsorship from GreenCars.com.
 A 38-foot outdoor banner was also installed at the Northwest Film Center in the Portland Art Museum.